Learn More about Heat Transfers!

 Heat transfer is a very broad term that includes several different processes.
 The only thing in common is that they all require heat to be applied to the garment!
 This can include several types of heat transfer – inkjet heat transfer, screen print heat transfer, and vinyl.

 Many DIYers have gone to their local craft store at some point to get “iron-on transfers” – these are the low quality version of heat transfers.
 The success (or failure) of a heat transfer, as well as its quality and longevity depend on the ink used, the transfer paper used, the heat, pressure, and heating duration.
-The professional version of this is a “Screen Printed Heat Transfer,” usually made with Plastisol (a very sturdy and thick ink).
-You can buy these from a screen printer and then apply them with a heat press!
+These transfers print on a material (usually a kind of vinyl) that adheres to a garment.
+Since they use simple printer ink and an iron to apply, they often fade fairly quickly or peel away.

-Heat transfer vinyl is another process that is commonly encountered.
+Heat transfer vinyl (“HTV”) is another process that is commonly encountered.
 At the hobby level, you can find such products as a “Cricut” or similar machines.
 However, professional-grade machines are often called vinyl plotters or vinyl cutters.
-There are even expensive specialty machines that print on vinyl and cut it!
 People are often wary of vinyl, since they’re used to hobbyists applying it with an iron, so it peels off!
-Professional vinyl is often used in lettering and names on sports jerseys and is often quite thick.
+Professional vinyl is often used in lettering and names on sports jerseys and can often be quite thick and durable if applied properly.
+Heat presses are crucial for HTV application since they provide even pressure and heat.
+Each color of vinyl must be cut from a roll, weeded, and applied to a garment, so it’s not recommended to use too many colors with this method.

 - Very easy to start